 Cash consists of interest-bearing money on deposit with the bank.
-The interest rates ranged from 0% to 1.45% during the year.
+The interest rate was 0% during the year (2020: 0% to 1.45%).

 4. Tangible Capital Assets

 The recognition and measurement of tangible capital assets is based on their service potential.
 These assets will not provide resources to discharge liabilities of the Office.